dustinpfister/blog_posts/_posts/vuejs-example-idle-game.md

 layout: post
 categories: vuejs
 id: 788
-updated: 2021-01-25 12:49:27
+updated: 2021-01-25 12:52:29
-version: 1.5
+version: 1.6
 ---

 This week I think I would like to take a break from python to get back into writing a few new posts on vuejs.
 I have all ready wrote a number of posts on the basics of vuejs a while back, so now i think I should focus more on creating some actual simple projects with the framework.
 With that said I think it might be a good idea to make a few simple idle games with the framework, it just seems like something that might prove to be fun, and in the process I can also apply what I know so far when it comes to using vuejs as a client side framework.

 Idel games seem to have a pretty addictive nature to them when they are well done, also making a basic one for starters is not so hard.
-There are many features that come to mind that I think just about any idle game should have, but for this one I am goinf to keep things very basic.
+There are many features that come to mind that I think just about any idle game should have, but for this one I am going to keep things very basic.
+In idle games there is often a way to get a kind of resource by way of a manual action such as clicking a button of some kind.
+There are also a wide range of other features that I think any idle game should have includinig resource gains over time, resource gains gained over time while away, upgrades, and so forth.
+However for now maybe I should focus on just what the core of the game is for starters.

 <!-- more -->